Gayantha-ucsc/ucsc/Courses/SCS1310-Object_Oriented_Modelling_and_Programming/Notes/Boring_Stuff.md

 3. User defined data types

 - These data types can vary based on user need and implementation.
-- Custom data types are made using predefined methods.
+- Custom data types are made using predefined methods and usually organized into complex data types.

 > Structures
 > Enums
 > Class
 > Union
 > Typedef